LHeen08/Insta-Followers-Selenium/README.md

 ```
 python3 bot.py
 ```
-After successfully running this command check the output.txt file for a neat readable output
+After successfully running this command, check the output.txt file for a neat readable output

 <br />